 6) Within 6 weeks of the date of this decision a landscape scheme designed in accordance with the principles of the Council's Landscape Guidelines (Maidstone Landscape Character Assessment Supplement 2012) shall be submitted to and approved in writing by the local planning authority.
 The scheme shall use predominantly native or near-native species as appropriate and show all existing trees, hedges and blocks of landscaping on, and immediately adjacent to, the site and indicate whether they are to be retained or removed.
 It shall also provide details of replacement planting to mitigate any loss of amenity and biodiversity value, the location of any habitat piles of cut and rotting wood and include a plant specification, implementation details, a maintenance schedule and a [5] year management plan.
-[The landscape scheme shall specifically address the need to provide specific details of the grassed area and hedgerow.]
+[The landscape scheme shall specifically address the need to provide planting along the southern boundary of the application site.]